 What French law says…

-Although there is, as yet, no law about vegetation on ordinary buildings, the French law on developing biodiversity (1) touches on the subject as an addition to article 111-19 of the French town planning code (2).
+Although there is, as yet, no law about vegetation on ordinary buildings, the French law on developing biodiversity (1) touches on the subject as an adding to article 111-18-1 of the French town planning code (2).
 What exactly does it say?
 That all commercial buildings having presented a request for planning permission after March 1st, 2017 (yes, quite recent!) are obliged to install, at least on part of their roof:

 - either a renewable energy production process (like photovoltaic panels)